How to File a Complaint if you are a victim or target

 - The CCRT receives data from other processes and offices that also respond to campus climate incidents.
 CCRT conducts regular reviews of the data to analyze how incidents are handled on campus and to identify trends and patterns occurring over time.

-- The CCRT provides regular reports summarizing campus climate incidents to the campus in order to ensure transparency.
+- The CCRT provides regular reports summarizing campus climate incidents to the campus in order to ensure transparency (see below).

 - The CCRT designs and recommends strategies to improve responses to issues and incidents and addresses outcomes of data analyses.
 This includes recommendations for programming, education and other proactive approaches.